One-sided DI-QKD secure against coherent attacks over long distances: 1SDI scenario

 An example of an honest implementation of the protocol is the case where Alice and Bob share a partially entangled state and perform the measurements of the observables $A_1=B_1=Z$ and $A_2=B_2=X$ and extract the secret key from the outcomes of the measurement of $Z$.
 The particular case where the state prepared is a maximally entangled state corresponds to an entanglement-based version of the BB84 protocol.

 In a typical DI QKD scenario, the source of quantum states is placed in the middle between Alice and Bob and distributes two subsystems of an entangled state to the two parties.
 In this work, we consider a scenario (Fig.~\ref{fig:steering}) where the untrusted source is positioned near Bob's laboratory, a configuration previously explored in various contexts, e.g., \cite{branciard1sided,vallone2013einstein,gisin2010proposal,wollmann2016observation,zapatero2019long}.
 This arrangement minimizes losses during the transmission of the state to Bob's device, which is the one particularly sensitive to losses.
-The performance of Bob's device is primarily affected by detector inefficiency.
 On Alice's side, losses are less relevant as rounds with non-detection are simply discarded.